kokojumbix/EPAM-DEVOPS-FINAL-PROJECT/README.md

 For saving account information and image access-url is needed relational database.
 From all DBMS most simple is mysql, also it has free tier type.

   1.1) AWS RDS.

   AWS RDS is most optimal choise for growing projects.
   As it is PaaS, another specialists are not needed to manage hardware, and scaling will be much easier.
 ```

 ```
 2) AWS.

-Cloud
+Cloud services in AWS are incredibly large and can be used in all situations.
+But it not the reason why this one was chosen, because other cloud providers like Azure or GCP give us also that possibilities for such small project.
+Main reason is in the prevelance, so most of new DevOps engineers will be able to work with it.

 ```

 2)